GloriaKrux/adhoc-work-DS/DS-Quiz.md

 2. Beta Distribution
     * Conjugate of Bernoulli distribtuion, so it can be used to represent the probabilities over the parameters of the Bernoulli distribution.
     * Parameters - alpha and beta (both positive)
-3a.
-Estimate alpha and beta
+3. Estimate alpha and beta
     * There are few methods to do so, but I am taking the Maximum Likelihood approach.
-That is still relatively complex - reading reference here: https://en.wikipedia.org/wiki/Beta_distribution#Two_unknown_parameters_2
+That is still relatively complex - reading reference here: https://en.wikipedia.org/wiki/Beta_distribution#Two_unknown_parameters_2<br />
     *(To think more on this...)*

-3b.
-I can also make this easier for me and assume that the beta distribution is uniform so alpha = 1 and beta = 1.
-(TYhe question now is when is it correct to assume that the beta distribution is uniform?)
+4. I can also make this easier for me and assume that the beta distribution is uniform so alpha = 1 and beta = 1.
+(The question now is: when is it correct to assume that the beta distribution is uniform?)

-3c.
-So using MAP approach and assuming alpha=beta=1, then I have<br />
+5. So using MAP approach and assuming alpha=beta=1, then I have<br />
 optimal_p = P(x_1..n|p)P(p)<br />
 optimal_p = sum( log(Bern_x_i(p)) + log(Beta_p(alph, beta))) (skipping a few steps here )<br />
 Taking the partial derivative and equate to 0<br />
-optimal_p = (sum(x_i) + alpha -1 / sum(x_i) + beta + alpha -2)<br />
+optimal_p = (sum(x_i) + alpha -1 / sum(x_i) + beta + alpha - 2)<br />

 For this problem<br />
 optimal_p = P(x=1) = 0<br />

 Perhaps If I do estimate the parameters of the Beta distribution I will get something else.
+I will aslo need to check the confidence level for p.

 ## Question 1b